For further information please contact:

-The Kingsbrook Jewish Medical Center and the Arnold & Marie Schwartz
+The Kingsbrook Jewish Medical Center and the Touro College of Pharmacy,

-a one-year ASHP-accredited Specialty Residency Program in Internal Medicine
+offer a one-year ASHP-accredited Specialty Residency Program in Internal

-(PGY-2).
-The primary goals of this residency program are to prepare the
+Medicine (PGY-2).
+The primary goals of this residency program are to prepare

 skills, who is a proficient specialist in internal medicine pharmacotherapy,